pylipp/sdd/README.md

 ### General help

 High-level program output during management is forwarded to the terminal.
 Output of the `sdd_*` functions of the app management file is in `/tmp/sdd-<command>-<app>.stderr`.
+For increased verbosity when running `sdd`, set the respective environment variable before invoking the program

+    SDD_VERBOSE=1 sdd install <app>

 You can always consult